harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-phq-9.md

 Start your journey with Harmony today at https://harmonydata.ac.uk/app.
-Let Harmony streamline your SDQ vs PHQ-9 analysis, and experience the revolution in the world of psychological research!
+Let Harmony streamline your SDQ vs PHQ-9 analysis, and experience the revolution in the world of psychology research!